VictorMos2005/Metageno-Guerrero/README.md

     ) %>%
     select(-.all_text)
 ```
-### if nothing is available, at least create an empty column so the code does not fail
+If nothing is available, at least create an empty column so the code does not fail
 ```{r}
   if (!"kegg_pathway_ids" %in% names(anot_with_cog)) {
     anot_with_cog$kegg_pathway_ids <- NA_character_